 The Singing Oak at Big Lake

-Not to be confused with that other “big lake” just outside of the city, City Park’s Big Lake has been one of the park’s most popular recreational attractions since it opened to the public in October 2009.
+Not to be confused with that other “big lake” just outside of the city, City Park’s Big Lake has been one of the Park’s most popular recreational attractions.
 The lake is surrounded by 25 acres filled with art installations, wildlife and wetlands, paths for walking, jogging and biking, the New Orleans Museum of Art and much, much more!

 Parking is available on Lelong Avenue and in a lot on the north side of Big Lake on Friedrichs Avenue.

 City Park’s Singing Oak is one of the many unexpected delights visitors stumble upon when exploring the park.
 This large oak tree, which sits adjacent to Big Lake near the intersection of Wisner and Lelong in the John S. McIlhenny Meadow, is strung with a set of wind chimes that ring a pentatonic (five notes per octave) scale.
 This musical art installation was designed by artist Jim Hart, and is proof positive that there’s always music in the air in New Orleans!
 Fun fact: one of the chimes in the Singing Oak is 14-feet long.

 Wheel Fun Rentals provides both our boats and bikes for rental from the City Park Boat House on Big Lake.
 Boats and bikes can be rented 7 days a week.
 Please see the boating and biking City Park page for hours of opperation.

 A photo ID must be presented for the person renting the bike or boat.
 You must be 18 years of age to rent items.
 There is a discounted rate of 20% off for Friends of City Park members.

 For more information call (218) 391-0822 or visit their site.

 See City Park from a new perspective!
 Spend a lazy afternoon floating with the ducks, swans and geese on the park’s historic bayous and lagoons.